Arkasha22/Get-List-New-Datasets/README.md

-# Get-List-New-Datasets
+# Get-List-New-Datasets-GPs

-Python code desigend to be run in ArcGIS OnLine Notebook
+Python code designed to be run in ArcGIS OnLine Notebook

-This allows users to create a list of datasets from PHE FingerTips (Open Source Data) which require updating.
+This allows users to create a list of GP datasets from PHE FingerTips (Open Source Data) which require updating.

 It carries out the following actions in the following order
 - Connect to AGOL